Atrial Fibrillation and Atrial Flutter

 (See also Overview of Abnormal Heart Rhythms.)

-Atrial fibrillation and atrial flutter are very fast electrical discharge patterns that make the atria contract very rapidly, with some of the electrical impulses reaching the ventricles and causing them to contract irregularly, faster, and less efficiently than normal.
+Atrial fibrillation and atrial flutter are very fast electrical discharge patterns that make the atria (upper chambers of the heart) contract very rapidly, with some of the electrical impulses reaching the ventricles and sometimes causing them to contract faster and less efficiently than normal.

 These disorders often result from conditions that cause the atria to enlarge.

 Symptoms depend on how fast the ventricles contract and may include palpitations, weakness, dizziness or light-headedness, shortness of breath, and chest pain.

 Electrocardiography (ECG) confirms the diagnosis.